 Before serving, give it one last taste and adjust any of the ingredients if needed (more salt, acidity, etc).
 Then drizzle with a bit of additional olive oil, and enjoy!

-Along with spreading it liberally within souvlaki/gyros wraps (it’s the ultimate gyro sauce!) and with calamari, there are still tons of other ways to enjoy this authentic Greek tzatziki sauce, including:
+Spread it liberally on souvlaki/gyros wraps (it’s the ultimate gyro sauce!) and with calamari.
+Plus, there are still tons of other ways to enjoy this authentic Greek tzatziki sauce:

-- As an appetizer/dip with crudites or pita or Greek pita for dipping.
+- As an appetizer/dip with crudites or Greek pita for dipping.

-- For dipping with fries and potato wedges – even zucchini or eggplant fries.
+- For dipping with french fries and potato wedges – even zucchini or eggplant fries.

-- Served as part of a mezze platter alongside dishes like Greek chopped salad, tabbouleh, hummus, baba ghanoush, muhammara, dolma, etc.
+- Served as part of a mezze platter alongside dishes like dolma, greek salad, etc.

-- As part of a grain bowl alongside quinoa or your grain of choice, a simple cucumber and tomato salad with chickpeas, olives, etc.
+- As part of a grain bowl alongside your grain of choice, fresh veggies, olives, etc. You can also use it as tzatziki dressing.

-- Serve as a side to Vegetarian Greek Stuffed Tomatoes or Stuffed Vegetables (Gemista/Yemista).
+- Serve as a side to Stuffed Vegetables (Gemista/Yemista) and other Greek food.

 FAQs

-By draining the cucumber, you get rid of some of that excess liquid to extend the dish’s shelf life.
+By draining the cucumber, you get rid of some of the excess liquid and extend the dish’s shelf life.
+The cucumber won’t release its juices quickly and you won’t have watery, mushy sauce.

 While some recipes do call for peeled cucumber, I prefer it with the peel on.
 Not only does it add more nutrients and fiber, but it also helps keep the cucumber yogurt sauce a little crunchier too!

-The only time you’ll need to peel the cucumber is if you’re using a variety with thick, bitter skin.
+You’ll only need to peel the cucumber if you’re using a variety with thick, bitter skin.

-If you try this recipe, then let me know your thoughts and questions in the comments.
-I’d also really appreciate a recipe rating and would love to see your recreations – just tag @AlphaFoodie.
+If you try this easy tzatziki recipe, let me know how it goes in the comments below.
+I’d appreciate a recipe card rating and would love to see your recipe recreations – tag me on Instagram @Alphafoodie!

 Ingredients

-- 1 English cucumber or other small-seed/seedless varieties
+- 10 oz English cucumber or other small-seed/seedless varieties, 1 large

-- 1 tablespoon white vinegar or apple cider vinegar or lemon juice (not authentic)
+- 1 Tbsp white vinegar or apple cider vinegar or lemon juice (not authentic)

 Optional add-ins